A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-The symmetric monoidal bifunctors, just mentioned, do not attach a value to an $n$-manifold, $\Sigma$, unless it is equipped with either a $B_\A$-decoration or a simplicial stratification, even though the associated groupoids and algebras are unique, up to a canonical invertible profunctor / Morita equivalence.
-In order to approach the literature on the subject, such as \cite{Schommer-Pries,Bartlett_etal,Bartlett_Goosen}, in \S \ref{abs.TQFT}, we will address how to get rid of this latter dependence on simplicial stratification of the $n$-dimensional manifolds.
-This step, however, is non-canonical, and requires the use of the axiom of choice.
+The symmetric monoidal bifunctors in Equation \eqref{eq:not-tr} do not attach a value to an $n$-manifold, $\Sigma$, unless it is equipped with a simplicial stratification, even though the associated groupoids and algebras are unique, up to a canonical invertible profunctor / Morita equivalence.
+In order to approach the literature on the topic of once-extended TQFTs, such as \cite{Schommer-Pries,Bartlett_etal,Bartlett_Goosen}, in \S \ref{abs.TQFT}, we will address how to get rid of this latter dependence on the simplicial stratification of the $n$-dimensional manifolds.
+This step, however, is non-canonical, and requires the use of the axiom of choice for classes\footnote{{The full force of the choice axiom is not required when the domain bicategory of a once-extended TQFTs is restricted to a `finitary' sub-bicategory of $\tcob{n}$, for instance those that arise from the finite presentations of the bicategories $\tcob{0}$ and $\tcob{1}$ developed in \cite{Bartlett_etal,Bartlett_Goosen,Schommer-Pries}.}}.
 This gives rise to once-extended TQFTs,

-The well known $(1,2,3)$-extended TQFT sending $S^1$ to the quantum double of the group algebra of a finite group, \cite{Bartlett_etal,morton:cohomological:2015,Qiu_Wang}, is an example of this latter construction.
+The well known $(1,2,3)$-extended TQFT sending $S^1$ to the quantum double of the group algebra of a finite group, \cite{Bartlett_etal,morton:cohomological:2015,Qiu_Wang,MNS}, is an example of this latter construction, and so is the $(0,1,2)$-extended TQFT arising from the fact that the groupoid algebra of a groupoid $G$ is a `separable symmetric $*$-Frobenius algebra'; see \cite[\S 3.8]{Schommer-Pries} and \cite[Example 5.2]{LaudaPfeiffer}.
+This paper therefore in particular gives a topological interpretation for these two once-extended TQFTs.
+However, our construction is considerably more general.